caelan-smyth/myshell-assignment/README.txt

 - Lists all of the environment strings.

 echo <comment>
-- Displays <comment> on the screen with all excess whitespace stripped, followed by a new line.
+- Displays <comment> on the screen with all excess whitespace removed, followed by a new line.

 help
 - Displays the user manual using the more filter.